-Every year, NASA sponsors a national rocketry competition, inviting universities across the country to enter, and each year the Vanderbilt Aerospace Team, composed of six mechanical engineering seniors, competes in this challenge.
-This year, the challenge models a Mars sample-recovery mission.
-The team is tasked with building Autonomous Ground Support Equipment, which must locate and retrieve a small sample from the ground without human interaction.
+A.V.
+Anilkumar, Ph.D., Professor of the Practice of Mechanical Engineering SPONSOR: NASA and retrieve a small sample from the ground without human interaction.
 Furthermore, the AGSE must safely deposit the sample into a team-designed rocket compartment.
-The entire rocket, containing the sample, is launched to reach an altitude of 3,000 feet before deploying the payload in an independent section of the rocket at 1,000 feet.
+The entire rocket, containing the sample, is launched to reach an altitude of 3,000 feet before deploying the pay-load in an independent section of the rocket at 1,000 feet.
 Throughout the year, VU Aerospace has focused on designing a reliable and durable rocket and robotic AGSE system.
 Using camera-based object recognition, the AGSE is able to locate and plan trajectories to both retrieve and securely deposit the payload in the rocket from anywhere in its workspace.
 Additionally, as minimizing weight and wasted space is critical in aerospace design, the team has optimized a compact rocket design that seeks to maximize space efficiency and reduce the need for a larger motor while maintaining the reliability and innovation of other designs.
-Design and Project Faculty We take great pride in recognizing these faculty members for their outstanding contributions and excellence as instructors, advisers, and mentors in our senior design and project courses represented at Design Day 2015.
+DESIGN AND PROJECT FACULTY We take great pride in recognizing these faculty members for their outstanding contributions and excellence as instructors, advisers, and mentors in our senior design and project courses represented at Design Day 2015.